sui-foundation/sui-demo-day-hk/README.md

     _Note: For individuals interested in forming or joining a team, please join the `Team Forming` channel in the Telegram super group above to look for a team or other teammates.
 Once the project team is confirmed, please register using the team registration flow._

+### Hong Kong Builder House - April 14th to April 16th

 ### Demo Day - April 16th

 #### Demo Process

 - The actual demo period will be in the afternoon of April 16th, 2023
-- A schedule of project demos will be provided to the teams in the evening of the 15th
+- A schedule of project demos will be provided to the participating teams in the evening of the 15th
 - Each team will be given X minutes of time to demo, and leaving at least 2 minutes for questions from the audience and the panel; the next team should prepare their demo during the previous team's Q&A section

     *It is our intent to allow as many teams building on Sui to have a chance to demo as possible, but we will filter out projects that do not meet the eligibility requirements, haven't filled out the registration information, or otherwise showing a low degree of effort*